 A USA-based grant program to inspire our youngest citizens to value the environment and protect their local ecosystems.

-In an effort to advance their botanical mission, the Klorane Botanical Foundation is proud to embark upon a three-year partnership with national non-profit KidsGardening.org leader in the school gardening movement for over 35 years.
-Each year, six Budding Botanist grant packages valued at $3,000 each in cash and supplies will be awarded to school educators within inner city, low-income schools to provide much-needed resources for creating gardens with their students.
+In an effort to advance their botanical mission, the Klorane Botanical Foundation has partnered with national non-profit KidsGardening.org leader in the school gardening movement for over 35 years.
+To date between 2018-2019, 12 Budding Botanist grant packages valued at $3,000 each have been awarded to school educators within low-income schools to provide much-needed resources for creating gardens with their students.

 The winning schools have plans to create new or expand existing gardens.